The pros and Cons of Detox Plans

 In the medical setting, real detoxification refers to treatment for dangerous levels of drugs, alcohol, or poisons (e.g. heavy metals) and is provided in the hospital.

 In more general terms, detoxification is a natural process by which the human body rids itself of xenobiotics and endotoxins.
-Primary it is biochemical process that converts non–water-soluble toxic compounds into water-soluble compounds.
-These can then be eliminated through urine, sweat, bile, or feces.
+Primary it is biochemical process that converts non–water-soluble toxic compounds into water-soluble compounds that can be eliminated through urine, sweat, bile, or feces.

 The liver helps our body to metabolize nutrients, eliminate harmful chemicals, heavy metals, alcohol, and drugs.
 It helps to convert metabolites into “safe” by-products that can then be filtered out through our kidneys.
 The liver also helps to break down fats and filter blood and plays a vital role in carbohydrate (i.e. keeping our blood sugars stabilized) and fat metabolism.